 Below we have the formidable Jennifer Capriati, who fulfills each of the Connect 3 principles.
 This is great technique – clean, simple and relevant at every level of play.

-Chiefly, what I want you to take note of when clicking through this full sequence is how Jenny’s forward contact helps to draw her efforts through, in the intended direction of the stroke.
+Chiefly, what I want you to take note of is how Jenny’s forward contact helps to draw her efforts through, in the intended direction of the stroke.

 Obviously, shorter balls make magnetism easier than, say, the high bouncing and deep ball, which Kafelnikov shuffles back for in the previous piece (which we revisit, below).

 But Yevgeny still manages to engineer a magnetic contact, even after all that side-pedaling backwards (in fact, it is the reason for his side-pedaling).

 But at some point you’ll also have to hit balls as they rise up towards the top of the bounce (rather than on their way back down), which is what Jenny is doing, above.

 For now, know that the Connect 3 Principle applies irrespective of whether hitting on the up or when the ball is on its way back down to earth.